Clarity logoClarity logoClarity

 IRS Form 706: The Federal Estate Tax Return Explained

-Form 706 is filed for estates exceeding the federal exemption ($13.61M in 2024).
-Learn how the estate tax works, portability elections.
+Form 706 is filed for estates exceeding the federal exemption ($13.61M in 2024) — how the estate tax works, portability elections.

-This guide is designed for first-pass understanding.
-Start with core terms, then apply the framework in your own account workflow.
+This guide is built for first-pass understanding.
+Start with the key terms, then use the framework in your own money workflow.

 Form 706 is the United States Estate Tax Return, filed for the estates of deceased individuals whose gross assets exceed the federal exemption threshold.
 With the current exemption at $13.61 million per person (2024), only about 4,000 estates file this return each year.
 But the stakes are enormous: the top estate tax rate is 40%, and the exemption is set to be cut roughly in half after 2025 when the Tax Cuts and Jobs Act provisions sunset.
-Understanding Form 706 is essential for high-net-worth families and the advisors who serve them.
+Understanding Form 706 matters for high-net-worth families and the advisors who serve them.

 The federal estate tax was first enacted in 1916 to help fund American involvement in World War I. However, the concept of taxing wealth transfers at death has far older roots; inheritance taxes existed in various forms since the Roman Empire, and the United States imposed temporary inheritance taxes during the Civil War and the Spanish-American War.